The FETCH ONLY clause is

 MySQL Example:

-SELECT * FROM employees
+SELECT * FROM employeesORDER BY hire_dateLIMIT 10;

 Oracle Example:

-FETCH FIRST 10 ROWS ONLY;
+SELECT * FROM employeesORDER BY hire_dateFETCH FIRST 10 ROWS ONLY;

 Both of these queries will return the

-first 10 rows ordered by hire_date
+first 10 rows ordered by hire_date.

 4. FETCH FIRST